samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 }
 ```

 Then in the `config/environment.js` file, you can call for those variables.
-Like shown here:
+Like shown here: (towards the bottom of the file)

 ```javascript
 //ember-js-auth/config/environment.js